6100 - Paralegal Certificate Program

-UNC-Chapel Hill’s Paralegal Certificate Program is distinguished by a focus on comprehensive legal specific skills such as investigating fact patterns, conducting law-related research, and preparing cases for courtroom litigation.
-This is a great program for someone looking to change careers or looking to advance a legal career.
-The educational training you receive in the paralegal certificate program can be used in a law office or in many other fields such as real estate, social services, and government.
+UNC-Chapel Hill’s Paralegal Certificate Program is distinguished by a focus on comprehensive legal-specific skills such as investigating fact patterns, conducting law-related research, and preparing cases for courtroom litigation.
+This program is great for someone looking to change careers or advance a legal career.
+The educational training you receive in the paralegal certificate program can be used in a law office or in many other fields such as real property, social services, and government.

-For more information, or to add your name to our mailing list, please contact our Registration Manager, Kathy Morgan, at email@example.com.
+For more information, or to add your name to our mailing list, please contact Laura Respess, Program Coordinator, at email@example.com.

-You can also attend an Information Session on July 14th from 6-8 p.m. to learn more about the program.
+You can also attend an Information Session on July 12, 2023, 6-8 p.m. to learn more about the program.
 Sign up on our paralegal certificate website.

 The Paralegal Certificate Program consists of approximately 300 hours of overall academic engagement (including 190 in-class hours and a minimum of 110 hours for completing assignments) over a period of nineteen weeks.
 The content is organized into:

 Paralegal Skills (one course, 80 in-class hours): Paralegal Skills teaches the basic “nuts and bolts” of being a paralegal, regardless of the type of law firm or legal environment.

 Law (five courses, 16-20 in-class hours each): The Law courses cover five major areas of law: Contracts, Criminal Law, Family Law, Real Property, and Torts.
 Each Law course consists of four to five sessions, and the courses are scheduled throughout the nineteen weeks of the program.

 Survey (two courses, 4–8 in-class hours each): In addition to the five Law courses, the Paralegal Certificate Program also includes Survey courses that present overviews of the law in the following areas: Constitutional Law, and Wills, Trusts, and Estates.